English

 Credits 1 Lecture Hours 1 Lab Hours 0

-This course provides an option for students who score a 17 or 18 on the English portion of the ACT or an equivalent score on an approved placement examination to enroll concurrently in this course and ENG 1103, English Composition I. Class will provide students the concepts and mechanics needed for success in English Composition.
-Students must complete this course with a grade of “C” or higher to receive their credit for ENG 1103, English Composition I. Students who do not remain in and pass this course will be administratively withdrawn from ENG 1103, English Composition I.
+This course provides an option for students who score a 17 or 18 on the English portion of the ACT or an equivalent score on an approved placement examination to enroll concurrently in this course and ENGL 10103, English Composition I. Class will provide students the concepts and mechanics needed for success in English Composition.
+Students must complete this course with a grade of “C” or higher to receive their credit for ENGL 10103, English Composition I. Students who do not remain in and pass this course will be administratively withdrawn from ENGL 10103, English Composition I. Formerly ENG 0011.

 Prerequisites